felix-mutai/felix-mutai/README.md

 - 👋 Hi, I’m @felix-mutai
-- 👀 I’m interested in Data Science
+- 👀 I’m in Data Science and Vue-Laravel Stack
-- 🌱 I’m currently learning data science.
+- 🌱 I’m currently learning Mern Tech stack.
 - 💞️ I’m looking to collaborate on any project related to data science.
 - 📫 Reach me on my email felixmutai22@gmail.com